 This burden of inbox overload shouldn’t be on your shoulders to clean up!
 You’ve got much better ways to spend your time.

 A key problem with unwanted email is the non-stop flow of distracting notifications.
 Emails pop in at all times of day.
 It can feel especially daunting if your email accounts are set up on all devices.
 The perpetual “dinging” sound can seem like it’s never going to go away.

 Did you know that on average, it takes people 23 minutes to recover their focus after seeing unwanted emails pop up.

 Gated CEO, Andy Mowat discusses this idea further, when he explores how “context switching steals your valuable time”:

 Of course, you can manually set your notifications based on your device’s OS.
 Or you can also hit the ‘Sound Off’ button.
 But these are all equivalent to simply sticking your fingers in your ears and ignoring the problem.
 We’ve set out to address the problem at the point of origin.

 The best way to stop receiving unwanted email is to start thinking differently.
 Right now, it costs companies and individuals next to nothing to send messages to your account, so the risk is low.
 And the burden is entirely on you.
 It’s your job to deal with all of the unwanted messages that flood your inbox.

-Gated is here to solve that.
+Gated is here to prevent unwanted emails from reaching you in the first place.
 By implementing a marginal cost for email senders, Gated makes senders prove that they are worth of your valuable attention.

 It’s a lot like direct mail.
 If everyone could send you mail for free, your front porch would be littered with envelopes.
 By simply adding a small cost, we’re changing the incentives in email.